bsierieb1/xdasi-bio-2021-archive/docs/r_resources/1_r_rstudio/4_communicating.md

 Now, you may want to learn how to "talk" to R and how to make sense of what it "tells" you.

-Please refer to [Part I of "R Programming for Research"](https://geanders.github.io/RProgrammingForResearch/r-preliminaries.html){: target="blank"}.
+Please refer to [Part I of "R Programming for Research"](https://geanders.github.io/RProgrammingForResearch/r-preliminaries.html){: target="blank"}, in particular sections 1.3-1.8.
 You may skip section 1.9 for now.